SUNCAT-Center/CatalysisHubFrontend/app/components/Tutorial/tutorial.md

 Neat, isn't it?
 It allows us to very easily write re-usable components in a declarative fashion and use them throughout our project.
 Click [here](https://reactjs.org/docs/introducing-jsx.html) for further reading.

+---

+**Tip**: The project repository has some pre-commit hooks that will automatically a linter again every javascript file that is about to be commited to git history.
+The `eslint` linter is quite picky but ensures a consistent coding style across the project.
+So let's all stick to and keep the code readable.
+Not all but some glitches can be fitched automatically inplace with manual intervention.
+The following `alias`

+        alias ae='./node_modules/eslint/bin/eslint.js --fix'

+allows to automatically fix many issues when run from the root of the project like so

+        ae app/components/<ComponentName>/<script.js>

+It will all issues it can fix by itself and report any remaining ones.

+---

 ### Redux Quickstart